Julio Horrego

 Julio Horrego (born 8 October 1998) is a Honduran swimmer.
 He represented Honduras at the 2019 World Aquatics Championships in Gwangju, South Korea.
-He competed in the men's 100 metre breaststroke and men's 200 metre individual medley events.
+He competed in the men's 100 metre breaststroke and 200 metre individual medley events.

 In 2019, he represented Honduras at the Pan American Games held in Lima, Peru.

 He represented Honduras at the 2020 Summer Olympics in Tokyo, Japan.
 He was the flagbearer during the 2020 Summer Olympics Parade of Nations as part of the opening ceremony on 23 July 2021.

-He also represented Honduras in the 2021 Short Course World Aquatic Championship in Abu Dhabi, United Emirates, where he placed 25th in the world.
+He also represented Honduras at the 2021 Short Course World Aquatic Championship in Abu Dhabi, United Emirates, where he placed 25th in the world.